''DEMO''

 2. 'Official'

 The first batch looked the part, but someone wasn't entirely happy.
-Maybe the messages implied by the artwork on the originals were a bit too obvious?
+Maybe the symbolism of the artwork was a bit too obvious?
 Or maybe the xerox print quality was just too good?
 Fixing both these problems, the 'Official' version followed soon after, its artwork entirely redesigned, with a mysterious grainy picture of girl seen from behind, seemingly waving at a gravestone...

 Demo in ''Official'' guise; better packaging + less songs = $$$$